THRDL!FE

 Jake Brian Tench (born 14 September 1992), known professionally as THRDL!FE (pronounced "third life'), is a British record producer, DJ, and songwriter.
 He is known for his singles "Hear Me Tonight" with Alok, "Wrong Move" with R3HAB & Olivia Holt, "For Love" with Mario and Kelli-Leigh among others.
-He has also written, produced and remixed records for numerous other notable artists including Marshmello, Jess Glynne, Twice, and more.
+He has also written, produced and remixed records for numerous other notable artists including Marshmello, Jess Glynne, Twice.